 When the progress bar reaches 100%, the messages on your Android phone have been successfully saved to the computer.
 You can restore the text messages from the backup and save the messages in HTML or CSV format.

-Step 1: Run the program and move into "Android Data Recovery".
-Then connect your phone to the computer and enable USB debugging.
+Step 1: Install and run the program.
+Then, connect your phone to the computer and enable USB debugging.

 Step 3: After scanning, you can see the deleted text messages in detail.
 Preview them and mark down the messages you need, then click "Recover" to retrieve them back to the computer.